wezm/read-rust/README.md

 * `add-url` add a new entry to `feed.json`.
 * `generate-rss` generates `feed.rss`, and the cobalt data from `feed.json`.
+* `opml2json` converts subscriptions downloaded from Feedbin into JSON.

 Running `make` will build the tools and generate the site content.